 Myth – 1: I had a normal mammogram last year, so I don’t need another one this year.

 Fact: A mammogram can detect breast cancer but cannot prevent it.
 Having a normal mammogram does not guarantee that future mammograms will be normal.

 Myth – 2: Regular mammogram prevents breast cancer

 Fact: Getting a mammogram regularly doesn’t prevent breast cancer.
 Regular mammograms help in the early detection of breast cancer when it is most treatable.

 Myth – 3: Women with no family history of breast cancer, have no chance of developing it.

 Fact: Though women who have a family history of breast cancer have an increased risk of developing it, this doesn’t mean that women who have no family history of cancer won’t get the disease.
-Infact, 85% of women diagnosed with breast cancer have no family history.
+85% of women diagnosed with breast cancer have no family history.

 Myth – 4: Injury or trauma to the breasts, causes breast cancer

-Fact: Though an injury to breasts can cause swelling or make it tender and painful, it will not cause breast cancer.
-Sometimes, injury may lead to a lump in the breast, which is nothing but a scar tissue that usually forms when the body naturally repairs the damaged breast tissue.
+Fact: Though an injury to the breasts can cause swelling or make it tender and painful, it will not cause breast cancer.
+Sometimes, an injury may lead to a lump in the breast, which is nothing but scar tissue that usually forms when the body naturally repairs the damaged breast tissue.
 But there is no evidence that injury or trauma to the breasts increases the risk of developing breast cancer.